MatrixAI/container-networking-practices/3nodes/README.md

 ### Running simple hb
 1. Run `make` in the `simple-hb` directory to configure and download all necessary files, configurations and fire up 3 containers.

+*Note: Different to `LANChat-Containers` this program doesn't require GUI, so it will simply run in the background after the first step.*

 ### Clean up
 Run `make cleanup`